|Be Part of the Solution

 Thank you to our sponsors

-The Animal Rights Alliance Inc., T.A.R.A., is addressing the greatest cause of animal suffering, pet overpopulation.
+The Animal Rights Alliance Inc., T.A.R.A., is addressing one of the greatest causes of animal suffering, pet overpopulation.
 Our mission is to reduce the number of stray, abandoned and unwanted cats and dogs from coming into a system that cannot hold them.
 This will stop the killing and create more good homes.
-Our current, and most important, operating program is that of a low-cost spay/neuter clinic, staffed by a veterinarian and two veterinary assistants which operates in the Hudson Valley.
+Our organization operates a low-cost, high-volume, high-quality feline mobile spay/neuter clinic in its 13th year of operation.
+In addition, we also opened a stationary state-of-the-art spay/neuter clinic, focused on dogs, in April 2014.
+The T.A.R.A. stationary clinic is located in Middletown, New York.

 About T.A.R.A., Inc.